Pragya2804/Flair_Detector/README.md

  Model obtained by Logisctic Regression is stored as joblib file for predicting flairs.

 Prediction:
 User submits URL of reddit post in the form.
-Logistic Regression model stored as LR.joblib is used to predict flair of the scrapped data from the entered url
+Logistic Regression model stored as LR.joblib is used to predict flair of the scrapped data from the entered url.

+How to run?
+Enter praw credentials in DataAcquisition.py and Prediction.py.
+Run routes.py on the termical.
+In localhost:5000/ submit the url of reddit post.